AguaClara/Textbook/Acid_Rain/Acid_Rain.rst

 Analytical Procedures
 =====================

-*pH*. pH :math:`(-log\mathrm{\{}$H+$\mathrm{\}})` is usually measured electrometrically with a pH meter.
+*pH*. pH :math:`(-log\mathrm{\{}$H+\mathrm{\}})` is usually measured electrometrically with a pH meter.
 The pH meter is a null-point potentiometer that measures the potential difference between an indicator electrode and a reference electrode.
 The two electrodes commonly used for pH measurement are the glass electrode and a reference electrode.
-The glass electrode is an indicator electrode that develops a potential across a glass membrane as a function of the activity ($\mathrm{\sim}$ molarity) of H+.
-Combination pH electrodes, in which the H+-sensitive and reference electrodes are combined within a single electrode body will be used in this lab.
+The glass electrode is an indicator electrode that develops a potential across a glass membrane as a function of the activity (:math:`\mathrm{\sim}` molarity) of :math:`H^+`.
+Combination pH electrodes, in which the :math:`H^+`-sensitive and reference electrodes are combined within a single electrode body will be used in this lab.
 The reference electrode portion of a combination pH electrode is a [Ag/AgCl/4M KCl] reference.
-The response (output voltage) of the electrode follows a "Nernstian" behavior with respect to H+ ion activity.
+The response (output voltage) of the electrode follows a "Nernstian" behavior with respect to :math:`H^+` ion activity.

 .. math::